7 Best Renters Insurance Companies in Colorado 2026

 We feel strongly about renters insurance because your landlord’s property coverage will not protect you if your belongings are lost, damaged, or stolen.
 It protects the landlord’s property, not yours.

-Colorado renters should consider full replacement coverage, be sure to schedule valuable items, and take advantage of every available discount.
+Colorado renters should consider full replacement coverage, schedule valuable items, and take advantage of discounts.
 We suggest comparing quotes from three carriers to ensure you get the best possible deal.

-Make sure to read your policy completely before buying it to understand what is covered and what isn’t.
+Read your policy completely before buying it to understand what is covered and what isn’t.
 Reviewing claims filing procedures when you buy is also a good idea.
-That way, you'll know what to do if you need to file a claim.
+That way, you'll know what to do to file a claim.

 Our Methodology